ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 Result listeners are notified whenever a test step generates log output, or publishes results.

 OpenTAP ships with a simple result listener called *Text Log*, which saves log information from a test plan run to a file.
-Its behavior can be modified by settings, including changing the file name and location of the log, as well as filtering the log information.
+Its behavior can be modified via settings, including changing the file name and location of the log, as well as filtering the log information.
 There are 4 message categories: Errors, Warnings, Information, and Debug, each of which can be checked and unchecked.

-Analoguous to *Text Log*, there is a result listener plugin named [*CSV*].
-Rather than log information, this plugin saves all results published by test steps to a CSV file, which can also be changed by settings.
+Analogous to *Text Log*, there is a result listener plugin named *CSV*.
+Rather than logging information, this plugin saves all results published by test steps to a CSV file, which can also be changed via settings.

 There are also PostgreSQL and SQLite result listeners that store all results and logs from a test plan run, as well as a copy of the test plan itself, making it possible to restore and run and old version of a test plan.
 The PostgreSQL